Change Orders: Stop Leaving Money on the Table

 The Bottom Line

-These are costs you're going to have to pay, which means you need to issue change orders to pass those costs on to your client and ensure you aren't funding them from your profit.
+These are costs you'll have to pay, which means you need to issue change orders to pass those costs on to your client and ensure you aren't funding them from your profit.

 Having a conversation about executing change orders may feel uncomfortable, but not nearly as uncomfortable as not being able to run a profitable remodeling business that supports your family and rewards the team that's worked hard for you all year with a well-deserved bonus.